ddobric/neocortexapi/source/NeoCortexUtils/docs/ApproveMultiSequenceLearning.md

 }
 ```

-Note that `MaxValue` for encoder is set to `20` which can be change but then this value should be matched while creating synthetic dataset.
+Note that `MaxValue` for the encoder is set to `20` which can be changed but then this value should be matched while creating the synthetic dataset.

 3. ReadDataset()

-Reads the JSON file wehen passed as full path and retuns the object of list of `Sequence`
+Reads the JSON file when passed as a full path and returns the object of the list of `Sequence`

 ```csharp
 /// <summary>